firebolt-db/firebolt-net-sdk/README.md

 Following examples demonstrate how to connect and interact with Firebolt database using this driver:

+.NET SDK supports two ways of authentication:
+- Username/Password authentication: use the same credentials you use to log in to Web UI
+- Service Account authentication: credentials used for programatical access only, see [Service Accounts](https://docs.firebolt.io/managing-your-account/service-accounts.html) docs page

 #### Creating a connection string for username/password authentication

 ```cs